 To perform industrial asset recovery, break it down into these five steps:

-The first step toward industrial asset recovery identification is to find all documentation for every MRO item in your company, whether it is in use or as surplus.
+The first step toward industrial asset recovery is to find all documentation for every item in your inventory, whether it is in use or as surplus.
 This documentation may be purchase orders, maintenance schedules, production fulfillment reports, inventory logs, operating manuals and other reports.
 This documentation will be used as a road-map in discovering where the surplus assets are located, their purpose in operations, and whether the equipment will be used in future processes.

 Some documentation can be difficult to find.
 It can become lost whenever new replacement equipment is purchased, or when relocating the company to a new location.
 Documentation may also get lost in the shuffle when moving equipment to different warehouses and production facilities.
 Yet documentation gathering can allow you to find out which reports and invoices are available so they can be filed in the correct location for future use.